-The fit out rotated loosely around a very stubborn pillar that for structural reasons could not be moved.
-They covered it in white tiles and there it stands- an appropriate gesture to their name.
-Other details include a recycled Canadian plywood communal table and colander light fittings and a retractable roof and outdoor heaters in the courtyard, which make it ideal for Melbourne’s temperamental weather.
+Other details include a recycled Canadian plywood communal table and colander light fittings.
+A retractable roof and outdoor heaters in the courtyard make it ideal for Melbourne’s temperamental weather.

 We do not seek or accept payment from the cafes, restaurants, bars and shops listed in the Directory – inclusion is at our discretion.
 Venue profiles are written by independent freelancers paid by Broadsheet.